Today, more than ever, there are numerous mortgage options available.

 - You have minimal equity and net worth

-- There's a chance your earnings could drop due to job instability, a highly variable income, upcoming retirement, an educational leave, an extended care leave, etc.
+- There's a chance your earnings could drop due to job stability, a highly variable income, upcoming retirement, an educational leave, an extended care leave, etc.

 - You're heavily invested in long-term fixed income, which creates more risk to your "personal balance sheet" if you've also got a short mortgage term and rates surge